 Summing It Up

-I've been out of the power-metal loop for a while, but I think I can safely recommend Ilium to fans of the aforementioned Helloween, Gamma Ray, and Iced Earth, as well as other melodic-but-still-heavy heroes like Primal Fear, Hibria (anyone remember them besides me?), Firewind, Blind Guardian and HammerFall.
+I've been out of the power-metal loop for a while, but I think I can safely recommend Ilium to fans of the aforementioned Helloween, Gamma Ray, and Iced Earth, as well as other melodic-but-still-heavy heroes like Primal Fear, Hibria (does anyone remember them besides me?), Firewind, Blind Guardian, and HammerFall.
 These guys are the real deal, and I'm glad they sought me out because this is just the kind of heavy metal sunshine I needed during my work-imposed quarantine.
 Thanks, guys.

 If you're interested in checking these guys out, the band is offering a digital bundle of Carcinogeist and the bonus Enviro-Metal EP via their Bandcamp page.
 If you're going to pick up the album, you can't go wrong adding this EP to the package.